majdal/modex/wiki/Platforms-and-APIs.md

 # Frontend

 HTML5 is extremely powerful.
-It has a lot of new widgets (under form elements: sliders, numbers, dates, file uploaders, also <progress> and <meter> which lists).
-We can probably build most of our widgets direct in HTML.
+It has a lot of new widgets (under form elements: sliders, numbers, dates, file uploaders, &lt;progress&gt; and &lt;meter&gt;).
+We can probably build most of our widgets directly in the DOM.

 * LessCSS
 * craftyjs?